-The Plan will offer COBRA continuation coverage to qualified beneficiaries only after the Plan Administrator has been notified that a qualifying event has occurred.
+When is COBRA continuation coverage available?The Plan will offer COBRA continuation coverage to qualified beneficiaries only after the Plan Administrator has been notified that a qualifying event has occurred.
 The employer must notify the Plan Administrator of the following qualifying events:

 - The end of employment or reduction of hours of employment;